davidmreed/nonskating.club/content/guides/jam-timer.md

 5. Communicate any changes to the Period Clock to the Scoreboard Operator.
 6. Stand at the Pivot Line and give the appropriate verbal cue and hand signal for the type of play stoppage (see the [Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf) document, pages 16-17).
 Make sure that the scoreboard operator can see your hand cues.
 7. If a Team Time Out was called, wait for the scoreboard to display 1:00.
 Otherwise, wait for the Head Referee to indicate that you can restart play.
 There is no standard signal for this.
 Many referees use a hand cue, pointing an index finger upwards and rotating it rapidly.
-8. If you prefer or if your local convention expects it, you may use non-standard cues during the resumption of play to ensure that skaters clearly understand your actions.
-Some Jam Timers find this helps in situations where skaters misinterpret the rolling whistle as a jam-start whistle, which is particularly common with less-experienced junior skaters.

-   * (Optional) Give the nonstandard hand signal for “this whistle starts a lineup period”.
-Stand on or adjacent to the Pivot Line and extend your open palm in the direction of the skaters with fingers together, indicating “stop”.
-   * (Optional) Give the nonstandard verbal cue “Next whistle ends the (time out/official review)“, if applicable.
-9. Execute the steps given under **Before each jam that does not directly follow another jam**.
+8. Execute the steps given under **Before each jam that does not directly follow another jam**.

+#### Official Reviews After End-of-Period

+Official Reviews can only be called in the 30 seconds following the end of a period.
+(JRDA Officiating Procedures 5.2) XXX

 #### Illegal Time Out and Official Review Calls